crivano/jmodel/src/test/resources/com/crivano/jmodel/examples.md

 # Examples

-One of the best ways to understad the template engine is to see many examples of what can be accomplished.
+One of the best ways to understand the template engine is to see many examples of what can be accomplished.

 ### Single auto-field